Marvel-DC veteran Bobbie Chase leading webcomic giant Webtoon's transition to print comics

 - Everything is Fine by Mike Birchall

-Webtoon has an estimated 72 million readers for its webcomics, although they are largely free - readers can pay to get early access to some new material however.
-With this movement into the print publishing field, it'll be interesting to see how fans of the webcomics (and new readers) take to the printed editions that will be sold.
-At the same time, several free webcomics have become big sellers with their print editions in the past.
+Webtoon has an estimated 72 million readers for its webcomics, although they are largely free - readers can pay to get early access to some new material, however.
+It'll be interesting to see how fans of the webcomics (and new readers) take to the printed editions that will be sold.
+At the same time, several print editions of free webcomics have become big sellers in the past.

 Although not represented in this initial list, Webtoon has published a number of comic creators and even characters that traditional superhero comic fans would recognize.
-Earlier this year, Webtoon began publishing original DC webcomics as part of a deal with the company, and previously was the digital-first home of a new volume of Marc Silvestri's Cyberforce from Image Comics.
+Earlier this year, Webtoon began publishing original DC webcomics as part of a deal with the publisher, and previously was the digital-first home of a new volume of Marc Silvestri's Cyberforce from Top Cow/Image Comics.
 Webtoon has also published original webcomics by Stan Lee, Dean Haspiel, Katie Cook, and more

 Webtoon Unscrolled (as part of the Wattpad Webtoon Book Group) will be distributed by Macmillan in North America.